 Whole Grain Spelt Loaf $9

 A delicious bread that shows off spelt’s natural nutty, sweet flavor profile.
 Ingredients- freshly milled whole grain spelt from Grist & Toll, water, levain (sourdough culture), salt

-A classic whole grain loft with that irresistible combo of cinnamon and raisins.
-Ingredients- freshly milled whole grain blend from Grist & Toll, water, levain (sourdough culture), cinnamon, raisins, salt
+The whole grain classic loaf with changing, seasonal additions, such as apple, seeded, olive, or walnut.
+Ingredients- freshly milled whole grain blend from Grist & Toll, water, levain (sourdough culture), salt, and seasonal ingredients.

 Organic Quick Breads

 All loaves can be made gluten free +$1 | Shelf Life: 4-5 Days | Size: Loaf / 8 Slices

 Naturally gluten-free.
 Ingredients- non-gmo cornmeal, levain, organic sugar, organic butter, cage-free eggs, organic lemons (juice, pulp, and zest), organic tangerine peel, sea salt

 Banana – Nut Cardamom Bread $12

 Organic spelt flour, organic almond meal, levain, organic sugar, organic butter, cage-free eggs, hu tao ten (walnuts), organic bananas, bai dog you (cardamom), sea salt